 Martial arts can teach self-defence, yes, but violence is the last thing it would ever promote.

 Judo instills physical strength, but also a multitude of psychological and emotional benefits that can help a child conquer bullying in a far more meaningful and permanent way than merely “an eye for an eye.”

 It may even surprise some to learn that Professor Jigoro Kano, the founder of Judo, was the victim of bullying at one time due to his small stature.

-Let’s have a look at some of the ways martial arts can change a bullying victim’s life for the better.
+Let’s have a look at some of the ways Judo and other martial arts can change a bullying victim’s life for the better.

 Bullies don’t target confident kids

 As inspiring as The Karate Kid was, that movie is almost 30 years old.
 The bullying landscape is not nearly as simple as it was back then.
 A bully is no longer just a physical threat.

 We live in the era of cyberbullying, where, vulnerable or different kids are targeted and ostracized not just in places like schools or summer camps, but also online.
 More bullying happens on Facebook walls than in playgrounds.

 That means bullies are victimized on a deeper psychological level, reading and hearing words that make them feel like they don’t belong.
 Thankfully, Judo and martial arts equip students with the mental and emotional strength to deal with bullying.

 Whether it’s Karate or Judo, martial art pushes a student to his her physical limit and gives him or her a sense of accomplishment.
 That, in turn, builds confidence, which is a crucial component in confronting bullies.